StephenPhilipOFlynn/PLDataProject3/README.md

 Credits
 - Code Institute Love Sandwiches for general guidance, including on linking google sheets, including command line inputs, functions and deployment.
 - Code Institute for the heroku deployment terminal.
-- Datacamp.com for guidance on working with lists and data frames.
+- Datacamp.com for tutorials on working with lists and data frames.
 - Datacamp.com for sample data set 1.
 Dataset 1 was used for the analysis of conversion of matches if winning at half time, and of referees red card rates.
 - https://app.datacamp.com/workspace/sample-datasets
 - Original source for dataset 1 is quoted as data world.